Babies often sleep more or experience disrupted sleep for 24-48 hours after vaccination due to mild immune responses.

 Younger Infants (0–6 Months)

-- Avoid overstimulation; keep environment quiet & dimly lit after shots.
+- Avoid overstimulation; keep the environment quiet and dimly lit after shots.

 Toddlers (6 Months – 24 Months)